 One of the biggest releases of the year so far is In the Heights.
-Based on the stage musical of the same name by Lin-Manual Miranda, In the Heights follows the community of Washington Heights, a Latin dominated neighbourhood where everyone has dreams and does everything they can to achieve them.
+Based on the stage musical of the same name by Lin-Manuel Miranda, In the Heights follows the community of Washington Heights, a Latin dominated neighbourhood where everyone has dreams and does everything they can to achieve them.
 The protagonist of the film is shop owner, Usnavi, who dreams of returning to his native Dominican Republic one day and whose shop is hugely important to the community.
 As we explore the lives of those around him, we see the trials and tribulations that the Latin community faces against many issues including racism, increasing gentrification and basic human rights being compromised.
-The original stage musical first premiered in 2005 and went on Broadway in 2008, winning a slew of Tony’s and putting Lin-Manual Miranda’s name on the map.
+The original stage musical first premiered in 2005 and went on Broadway in 2008, winning a slew of Tony’s and putting Lin-Manuel Miranda’s name on the map.
 The film is written by Quiara Alegría Hudes who also wrote the original book for the stage musical and directed by Jon M. Chu, In the Heights explores its subjects in a way that feels timeless and just as relevant today as it was back when it was first staged.

 Although Hamilton may be the play that Miranda is known for among the masses, In the Heights was his first musical and was a huge success among theatre fans across the world.
 When listening to the music from both, it’s amazing to think that they were composed by the same man because of how different they are in style and tone.
 In the Heights is a celebration of Latin music, combining an array of cultural touches with contemporary US hip hop and rap.
 Each character has their own distinct type of song which gives the audience a sense of their personality.
 From Usnavi’s unpredictable raps to Nina’s lamenting ballads, each song sounds totally different from the other and yet it flows effortlessly.
 What is great about this film adaptation is that the songs have been rearranged and altered slightly to naturally fit in with the context of the film.
 A lot of musical film adaptations forget that film is an entirely different medium and it may not look static and unnatural.
 Due to the amount of rap and dialogue during the songs, alterations have been made to fit in properly with the medium and it makes it a more exciting watch as you don’t know what to expect.
 Some of the storylines had been changed as well to take away some negative events such as the looting of the store in order to give the film an overall positive vibe which allows it to work well as a feel-good summer film.